New death certification reforms will become statutory from Monday 9th September 2024.

 • The death must have occurred in Wolverhampton and must not have been reported to the Coroner.
 For information about what the Coroner does, please see the Directgov website.

-• A medical certificate of cause of death must have been issued and emailed to the register office.
+• A medical cause of death certificate must have been emailed to the register office from the Medical Examiner on call.

 • Provisional funeral arrangements must be in place.